5 of Our Favorite POP Displays Examples: Plus 5 Principles to Help You Create Your Own

 Widely used in retail stores, POP (point of purchase) displays are marketing materials designed to increase product sales.
 POP displays can be used to target a particular holiday or season, promote special offers, announce a new product, or draw attention to products on store shelves.

-POP displays come in many forms from shelf signs and dump bins to freestanding displays and end caps.
+Point of purchase displays come in many forms, from shelf signs and dump bins to freestanding displays and end caps.

 What is Point of Purchase Marketing?

-While there are an almost endless array of ways to grab attention and feature your brand using POP displays, some point of purchase display types are better than others.
+While there is an almost endless array of ways to grab attention and feature your brand using POP displays, some types of point-of-purchase displays that are better than others.
 Here is a rundown of some of our favorites.

 Floor Graphics